In This Article

 Everyone has their own methods for chasing happiness.
 Some take a practical approach, like following the one-minute rule.
 Others read books, and some heed the advice of neuroscientists.
 Happiness may be an elusive, fleeting feeling, but an extensive study conducted by Harvard researchers reveals a few trends that may help you live a happier, healthier, and longer life.

-The Study of Adult Development followed more than 800 people over the course of their lives to examine what factors lead to happiness.
+The Study of Adult Development followed more than 800 people over the course of their lives to examine what factors lead to health and happiness throughout the lifespan.
 It's one of the most in-depth studies of adult development in the world.
-Researchers studied three sample populations: 268 well-off Harvard graduates born around 1920, 456 disadvantaged inner-city men born around 1930, and 90 middle-class women born around 1910.
+Researchers studied three sample populations: 268 well-off Harvard graduates born around 1920 and 456 disadvantaged inner-city men born around 1930, as well as 90 middle-class women born around 1910.
 All of the participants were studied for six to eight decades, creating a wealth of data on how to live a happy life.

 Avoid Smoking and Drinking Too Much Alcohol

 The study found that smoking was the number one predictive factor of unhealthy aging.
 It also determined that drinking too much alcohol can be detrimental to your physical and mental health.
 While this information is nothing new, it proves that what you put into your body really does have an effect later on.

 Pursue an Education

 By comparing men from the Harvard student sample and inner-city sample, researchers found that the pursuit of an education was related to health.
 Those who attended college were the healthiest at age 70 regardless of their childhood social class, IQ, income, and prestige of their colleges.

 Experience a Happy Childhood